dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 </p>

 ---
-# COMO USAR?
+# HOW TO USE?

-Voce tem duas duas escolhas de como usar, ou voce baixa o ns-allinone-2.34 ja modificado [aqui](link) ou baixa o pacote limpo do ns-allinone-2.34 [aqui](link) e modifica os codigos manulamente.
+You have two choices of how to use it, or you can download ns-allinone-2.34 already modified [here] (link) or download the ns-allinone-2.34 clean package [here] (link) and modify the codes manually.

-## Alterando manualmente:
+## Manually changing:
-Levando em consideracao que voce ja tenha a versao ns-allinone-2.34 compilado, voce tera de adicionar as modificacoes nos arquivos AODV; DSDV; OLSR; DSR, respectivamente.
+Taking into consideration that you already have the ns-allinone-2.34 version compiled, you will have to add the modifications in the AODV files; DSDV; OLSR; DSR, respectively.

-> Voce nao precisa alterar todos, modifique apenas o protocolo que deseja utilizar.
+> You do not need to change all, just modify the protocol you want to use.

-Alem do mais, em nossos testes, apenas recompilar com o comando `make` nao foi o suficente, outros comandos como `make clean && make distclean` foram necessarios para o correto funcionamento do programa.
+Moreover, in our tests, just recompiling with the `make` command was not enough, other commands like` make clean && make distclean` were necessary for the correct operation of the program.

-Para modificar os arquivos manualmente siga o tutorial abaixo.
+To modify the files manually follow the tutorial below.

-> Observacao: Os arquivos precisam ser compilados com uma versao do Gcc inferior a versao 5.0, em nossos testes foi utilizado a versao "gcc (Ubuntu 4.8.5-4Ubuntu9) 4.8.5" e a versao "g++ (GCC) 3.4.6 20060404 (Hed Hat 3.4.6-19.el6)"
+> Note: Files need to be compiled with a version of Gcc below version 5.0, in our tests we used the version "gcc (Ubuntu 4.8.5-4Ubuntu9) 4.8.5" and the version "g++ (GCC) 3.4.6 20060404 (Hed Hat 3.4.6-19.el6)".

-## Para usar o protocolo AODV, altere os arquivos:
+## To use the AODV protocol, change the files:

 * ns-2.34/aodv/aodv.cc
 <p>
   <pre><code>
-///entre as linhas 97-98, adicione:
+///Between the lines 97-98, add:
 ///Start Sefish Behavior
     if(strcmp(argv[1], "egoista_on") == 0){
 	   selfish = true;